domas85/Vampire-Survivors-like-game/README.md

 - Upgrades
 - Progression

 These were the tasks to do while working on the game.
-For this course, all students were working on their own individual project.
+For this course, all of us were working on their own individual project.
 And this is the final game I sent in at the end of the course 2024/10/11.